The Great Escape: Billy the Kid’s Last Stand

 Billy The Kid Facts

-November 23, 1859
+Born: November 23, 1859

-July 14, 1881
+Died: July 14, 1881

-Famous Outlaw And Bank Robber
+Notable For: Famous Outlaw And Bank Robber

-William was apparently a very honest fourteen year old when he became an orphan.
+William was considered a very honest 14-year-old when he became an orphan.
 He worked for his room and board for a hotel owner who took him in after his mother died.
 The hotel owner was impressed with his honesty and diligence, as were others.
 A year later he was forced to seek new lodgings through no fault of his own.
 He promptly got into trouble for the theft of some food.
 Five months later, he was in trouble with the law once more, stealing clothing and firearms.
 After two days, he escaped from jail and began a life as a fugitive from the law.

 This began a time of increased criminal activities for Billy the Kid.
 He tried to stay out of trouble but it seems he made friends in the wrongs crowds.
 It has been said that he killed almost two dozen men but eight or nine is probably much closer to the truth.